-- This Security Target is fully conform to the claimed PP. In the following, just a summary and some useful explanations are given.
-For complete details on the TOE life cycle, please refer to the Security IC Platform Protection Profile (BSI-PP-0035), section 1.2.3. - The composite product life cycle is decomposed into 7 phases.
-Each of these phases has the very same boundaries as those defined in the claimed protection profile. - 27 The life cycle phases are summarized in Table 1. - The limit of the evaluation corresponds to phases 2 and 3, including the delivery and verification procedures of phase 1, and the TOE delivery to the IC packaging manufacturer; procedures corresponding to phases 1, 4, 5, 6 and 7 are outside the scope of this evaluation. - 29 The TOE Manufacturer, as defined in [BSI-PP-0035], is STMicroelectronics. - In the following, the term "TOE delivery" is uniquely used to indicate after phase 3 (or before phase 4).
+- 30 The composite product life cycle is decomposed into 7 phases.
+Each of these phases has the very same boundaries as those defined in the claimed protection profile. - The life cycle phases are summarized in Table 2.
+31 - The limit of the evaluation corresponds to phases 2 and 3, including the delivery and 32 verification procedures of phase 1, and the TOE delivery to the IC packaging manufacturer; procedures corresponding to phases 1, 4, 5, 6 and 7 are outside the scope of this evaluation. - 33 The TOE Manufacturer, as defined in [BSI-PP-0035], is STMicroelectronics. - In the following, the term "TOE delivery" is uniquely used to indicate after phase 3 (or before 34 phase 4).
 The TOE is delivered after phase 3, in USER configuration.